 South Africa - Monkeys

-Paul and Lynnette have been involved in primate rehabilitation for 16 years and set up the centre to help get monkeys back to the wild.
+Paul and Lynnette have been involved in primate rehabilitation since the mid-1990s, and set up the centre to help get monkeys back to the wild.
 They treat you as part of the family.
 They have welcomed over 1000 volunteers over the years, and many keep coming back for more!

 South Africa - Sharks

 Christoff and Marlette will support you on this project.
 They are a married couple with a huge passion for conservation and preservation.
 Their combined experience of working and living overseas, working on nature reserves and passion for people means that they are excellently placed to help you settle in and get you involved in the day to day conservation activities.